 I have had other clients who sent checks for their monthly payments, but the IRS applied them to periods other than the oldest.
 Again, default.
 Another client accrued a liability of less than $20.00.
 Default.
 A Revenue Officer failed to include one of the periods of liability in the IRS Installment Agreement paperwork.
 Default.
 Another Revenue Officer failed to input a client’s financial statement on the IRS Computer System.
 Default.
 Those are just a sample off of the top of my head.
 Sometimes, it is hard not to think that the IRS intends to cause Installment Agreement defaults.

 So what should you do when you receive those Default Notices?
-First, hire a professional.
+First, hire a professional tax resolution services company.
 An attorney with significant experience dealing with the Collection Division of the IRS knows the best methods to increase the chances that the agreement will be reinstated, and further understands the appeal rights and deadlines that can be the difference between success and disaster.
 Keep in mind that the stakes are higher now than they were the first time around, as the chances of enforcement increase while the chances of getting approved again for an Installment Agreement decrease.

 Brave souls who choose to roll the dice and proceed without professional assistance should call IRS Automated Collections at 800-829-3903.
 There is a chance that you will land with a helpful operator (after a lengthy hold-time) and that person will be able to identify an IRS mistake and reinstate the Agreement.
 There is a better chance that they will ask questions that will make you wish you had an attorney speaking to them on your behalf.

 Second, continue to pay all of your current taxes in full and on time.
 Your chances at another IRS Installment Agreement vastly increase if you have not accrued any new liability since the Installment Agreement was approved.